-Family Road Map’s Mission: Empower family caregivers and young adults with the practical skills they need to get the best services by acting as full partners with providers in health and education systems.
+Empower family caregivers and young adults with the practical skills they need to become the best CARE COORDINATORS of their children and youth, acting as full partners with providers in making decisions about wellness and education services.

 We do this by teaching people simple, practical “family-tested” strategies that have worked for family members who share some of their experiences. for navigating systems.
 We organize these strategies under a five-point Guiding Star–five skills that make it easier to navigate any system, anywhere, under any conditions.
 Rules change.
 Programs change.
 Players change.
 The Guiding Star doesn’t change.

 In 2006, Wendy Besmann was a frantic mom trying to find services for a child with autism and bipolar disorder in a southern state with very few resources in fragmented health and education systems.
 (More about Wendy’s story.)
 She began to notice patterns in her interactions with service providers–things such as miscommunication, breakdowns in the flow of information, failure to understand and respect each others’ roles and skills– that got in the way of getting good services.
 She talked to a lot of other parents, therapists, advocates, health professionals, educators, and other providers about this problem.
 She began to collect up simple strategies used by parents to get through system barriers.
 After a while, it became clear that these strategies fell into just FIVE categories.
 If a parent did just FIVE basic things, life would get much, much easier.
 (We call those skills “The Guiding Star”.)